Using Data Security Manager with Databricks

 Perform the following steps to generate a tokenization key in the Fortanix DSM:

-1. Click the Security Objects menu item in the DSM left navigation panel and click the + button on the Security Objects to add a security object.
+1. In the DSM left navigation panel, click the Security Objects menu item, and then click the + button to create a new security object.

-2. On the Add New Security Object page, enter the following details:
+2. On the Add new Security Object page, do the following:

-• Security Object name: Enter the name of your security object.
+1. Security Object Name: Enter the name of your security object.
 For example, db_name_token.

-• Key Size: Indicates the size of the key in bits.
+5. In the Key Size section, select the size of the key in bits

-• Data type: Indicates the type of the security object token.
+6. In the Data type section, select the type of the security object token.
 For more information, refer to the User's Guide: Tokenization documentation.

-• Key operations permitted: Select the required operations to define the actions that can be performed with the cryptographic keys, such as encryption, decryption, signing, and verifying.
+7. In the Key operations permitted, section select the required operations to define the actions that can be performed with the cryptographic keys, such as encryption, decryption, signing, and verifying.

-3. Click the GENERATE button to create the new security object.
+3. Click GENERATE to create the new security object.

 4. Similarly, repeat the Steps 1 to 3 to create a security object for Email Address as well.
 For example, db_email_token.